changefashionindustry

 We discussed climate change as a direct effect of humans’ actions and the fact that the fashion industry plays a role in this.
 Also, that it’s impossible to avoid the impact of humans on the planet.

-However, a vision of possibility opens new opportunities.
-And so, we try to find solutions and be part of them.
+However, a vision of possibility opens up new opportunities.
+This is why we strive to find solutions and be a part of them.
 If we cannot avoid our impact, the challenge is implementing ways to limit it.
 How can the fashion system reduce its impact on the planet?

 Ideas to change the fashion industry